cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 You can find more information about custom configurations here: {% url "Test Configuration" configuration#Test-Configuration %}

-## Assets
+## Screenshots and Videos

-With test retries, Cypress will now generate any assets (i.e., screenshots, video recordings, etc.) per each test attempt.
-The assets will be properly labeled with the attempt number appended at the end of each asset.
+With test retries, Cypress will now generate any screenshots and videos per each test attempt.
+These will be properly labeled with the attempt number appended at the end of each filename.

     🖼 Insert screenshot